calistasalsabila/Programming-Language/Dart/material/01_dart_basic/10_comparison_operator.md

 ---

-## ✅ Summary
+## 6. Summary

 * Dart comparison operators return boolean values.
 * They are used for equality and relational checks.
 * Useful in conditional and logical programming structures.

-> 🐋 Keep practicing comparisons in real-world conditionals to master Dart control flow!
+> 📚 This is part of the Dart basic chapter.